Murders of Claudia Maupin and Oliver Northup

-In 2013, the California State Legislature had passed Senate Bill 260, which allows juvenile offenders such as Marsh to seek parole after 20 or 25 years.
+In 2013, the California State Legislature passed Senate Bill 260, which allows juvenile offenders such as Marsh to seek parole after 20 or 25 years.
 Because of this law, Marsh is eligible for parole after serving 25 years of his life sentence.
 In 2016, California voters passed Proposition 57, which requires that juvenile court judges decide whether juvenile offenders are tried in juvenile court or in adult court.
 In 2018, Marsh's conviction was conditionally reversed pursuant to Proposition 57.
 A transfer hearing was held to determine if he should serve his sentence in the juvenile justice system or the adult criminal justice system.
-Though the juvenile court judge ruled to keep Marsh in the adult criminal justice system, a new law may result in Marsh being sent to the juvenile system.
-Senate Bill 1391 was signed into law by Governor Jerry Brown in 2018.
-It prevents juveniles under age 16 from being prosecuted in adult court.
-Opponents of SB 1391 argued that it conflicted with Proposition 57.
-In O.G. v.
-The Superior Court of Ventura County, the California Supreme Court determined that SB 1391 did not conflict with Proposition 57.
-Marsh contends that SB 1391 should apply retroactively to him, while prosecutors disagree.
+Though the juvenile court judge ruled to keep Marsh in the adult criminal justice system, in 2018, Senate Bill 1391 was signed into law by Governor Jerry Brown, preventing juveniles under age 16 from being prosecuted in adult court.
+Opponents of SB 1391 argued that it conflicted with Proposition 57, though O.G. v.
+The Superior Court of Ventura County, the California Supreme Court determined no conflict.
+Marsh contended that SB 1391 should apply retroactively to him, while prosecutors disagree.
 Oral arguments before the Third District Court of Appeal were held on August 18, 2021.
 If sent to the juvenile justice system, Marsh would have been released from incarceration upon turning 25.
-In September, the Third District Court dismissed the appeal.
+In September 2021, the Third District Court dismissed the appeal.